Karamsad

-Karamsad is a city and a municipality in Anand district in the Indian state of Gujarat.
-It is part of the Chhagaam Gol ("Circle of Six Villages").

 Sardar Vallabhbhai Patel, one of India's greatest leaders in the Indian Independence Movement grew up in Karamsad.
 It was also the home of his elder brother Vithalbhai Patel, who was also an important political leader.
 The Patel brothers lived with their two elder brothers and one younger brother and sister, and parents Jhaverbhai and Ladba Patel in a mud-brick house adjacent to his family's farm holdings.
 This house is preserved to date as a memorial to Patel.

 History

 The date of establishment of Karamsad is not exactly known, but during the era of Kumarpal i.e., in 1155 AD, the village consisted mainly of people from Koli tribes.
 This community mostly rely on agricultural skills.

 In 1211, Aja Patel, originally from Hilod (a town near Adalaj), came over and settled here.
 Because of his skills, agricultural production increased and the village prospered.

-The details henceforth from Aja Patel to Kupa Patel are not available, however Kupa Patel was from the twelfth or fourteenth generation of Aja Patel.
+The details henceforth from Aja Patel to Kupa Patel are not available, however, Kupa Patel was from the twelfth or fourteenth generation of Aja Patel.
 Kupa Patel was an ardent devotee of Lord Shiva.
-He renovated Lord Shiva's temple, which was in ruins and situated in the western side of the village.
-That was well built by his son Lakha Patel.
+He renovated Lord Shiva's temple, which was in ruins and situated in the western side of the village and was later, well built by his son Lakha Patel.
 He had also helped build a lake in the village.

 Devidas, a few generations down had two sons.
 Jibhai and Bajibhai.
 His sons asked the Moghul Governor of Ahmedabad Province to let them keep Karamsad for revenue collection.
 Of them, Majibhai's four sons and their descendants distributed themselves in six different Khadkis (street or lane before a group of two or more houses with a common gate) in Karamsad.

 Six different Khadkis were formed in Karamsad after the six descendants of Mahijibhai.